mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 QUIC feedback cannot be mapped into these RTCP packet types.
 If the RTP application needs this information, the RTCP packet types are used in the same way as they would be used over any other transport protocol.

+# Header overhead considerations {#overhead-estimation}

+As discussed in {{RTCP-considerations}}, the header overhead of an RTP packet sent over RoQ cannot easily be determined.
+This section gives an estimation of the minimum and maximum header overhead of different combinations of STREAM and DATAGRAM frames using either IPv4 or IPv6.
+However, even this estimation is not exactly correct, since it does not take into account, that RTP packets may be fragmented over multiple STREAM frames and that QUIC packets may contain more than a single FRAME and the overhead could thus be the shared overhead of multiple RTP packets being sent in different QUIC frames in the same QUIC packet.

+* At least 20 Bytes (v4) or 40 Bytes (v6) IP header
+* 8 Bytes UDP header
+* 2-25 Bytes QUIC Short header packets
+  * 1 Byte fixed header
+  * 0-20 Bytes Connection ID
+  * 1-4 Bytes Packet Number
+* 2-25 Bytes STREAM frame header
+  * 1 Byte type
+  * 1-8 Bytes stream ID
+  * Optional 1-8 Bytes Offset
+  * Optional 1-8 Bytes Length
+* 1-9 Bytes DATAGRAM frame header
+  * 1 Byte type
+  * Optional 1-8 Bytes length
+* 1-8 Bytes RoQ Flow ID

+* IPv4 with STREAM frames
+  * Minimum: 20+8+2+2+1=33 Bytes
+  * Maximum: 20+8+25+25+8=86 Bytes
+* IPv6 with STREAM frames
+  * Minimum: 40+8+2+2+1=53 Bytes
+  * Maximum: 40+8+25+25+8=106 Bytes
+* IPv4 with DATAGRAM frames
+  * Minimum: 20+8+2+1+1=32 Bytes
+  * Maximum: 20+8+25+9+8=70 Bytes
+* IPv6 with DATAGRAM frames
+  * Minimum: 40+8+2+1+1=52 Bytes
+  * Maximum: 40+8+25+9+8=90 Bytes

 # Acknowledgments
 {:numbered="false"}